 - Compelling ad copy that focuses on your audience’s pain point and offers a solution

-- An irresistible offer or freebie
+- An irresistible offer, bribe or freebie

-- and a call to action button like “learn more” or “download”.
+- And a call to action button like “learn more” or “download”.

 Beyond that, make sure you have your audience targeting dialed in and download your “FREE High Converting Facebook Ad Workbook” which assists you in creating high converting ads that speaks to your target audience.. step by step in just 15 minutes.